What is Registration under the REACH Regulation?

 - An EU “only representative” appointed by a manufacturer, formulator or article producer that is outside the EU to fulfill the registration needs of importers

-For additional information about the REACH Regulation, download a copy of Assent's REACH Scoping Guide.
+For additional information about the REACH Regulation, see Assent's REACH knowledge resources.